Chapter Six - US Securities Exchange - pink herring

 “After this call, I spoke to Alan Smith about the matter.
 We agreed that while the offer was tempting we decided we should only obtain our arbitration documents through the designated process agreed to before we signed the agreement.”
 (See Hacking – Julian Assange File No/3)

 It is also important to note that just prior, in March 1994, Mr Schorer’s office was broken into.
-I was also assisting the Australian Federal Police (AFP) with their investigations into my claims of fax interceptions.
+I also assisted the Australian Federal Police (AFP) with their investigations into my claims of fax interceptions.
 Hacking-Julian Assange File No 52 contains a letter from Telstra’s internal corporate solicitor to an AFP detective superintendent, misinforming the AFP concerning the transmission fax testing process.
-The rest of the file shows Telstra did experience major problems when testing my facsimile machine when it was tested in conjunction with a facsimile machine installed at Graham’s office.
+The rest of the file shows that Telstra experienced major problems when testing my facsimile machine in conjunction with one installed at Graham’s office.

 It is important to highlight how skilfully Mr Row did not disclose to the AFP the problems Telstra had experienced when sending and receiving faxes between my machine and Graham’s fax machine.